 He was the proud and loving father of Erika Chiaradio of Westerly, and he delighted in Erika’s husband Paul.

 Peter loved dogs and cats, and had them throughout his life.
 At their home in Wachapreague, VA, he and Carrie, his wife of 31 years, had five dogs.
-He was their primary care-giver, and he spent a lot of time training, walking, playing, cajoling, and yelling at them.
+He was their primary care-giver, and he spent a lot of time playing, cajoling, and yelling at them.

 He was the son of the late Marie and Jacob Jacobson of Ashaway and brother of the late Paul Jacobson.
 In addition to his wife, daughter and son-in-law, he leaves two sisters, Susan and Lorri; three grandchildren, Ashton Gaccione of Westerly, Samantha Bascom of North Kingstown and John Jacobson of Westerly; and three great-grandchildren, Rosilynn and Emmett Bascom of North Kingstown and John Jacobson Junior of Westerly.